Freedom of religion: Netherlands

-In the Union of Utrecht (20 January 1579), personal freedom of religion was declared in the struggle between the Northern Netherlands and Spain.
+In the Union of Utrecht of 1579, personal freedom of religion was declared in the struggle between the Northern Netherlands and Spain.
 The Union of Utrecht was an important step in the establishment of the Dutch Republic (from 1581 to 1795).
-Under Calvinist leadership, the Netherlands became the most tolerant country in Europe.
+Under Calvinist leadership, the Netherlands became one of the most tolerant countries in Europe.
 It granted asylum to persecuted religious minorities, such as the Huguenots, the Dissenters, and the Jews who had been expelled from Spain and Portugal.
 The establishment of a Jewish community in the Netherlands and New Amsterdam (present-day New York) during the Dutch Republic is an example of religious freedom.
-When New Amsterdam surrendered to the English in 1664, freedom of religion was guaranteed in the Articles of Capitulation.
+When New Amsterdam was surrendered to the English in 1664, freedom of religion was guaranteed in the Articles of Capitulation.
 It benefitted also the Jews who had landed on Manhattan Island in 1654, fleeing Portuguese persecution in Brazil.
-During the 18th century, other Jewish communities were established in Newport, Rhode Island, Philadelphia, Charleston, Savannah, and Richmond.

-Intolerance of dissident forms of Protestantism also continued, as evidenced by the exodus of the Pilgrims, who sought refuge, first in the Netherlands, and ultimately in America, founding Plymouth Colony in Massachusetts in 1620.
-William Penn, the founder of Philadelphia, was involved in a case which had a profound effect on future American laws and those of England.
-In a classic case of jury nullification, the jury refused to convict William Penn of preaching a Quaker sermon, which was illegal.
-Even though the jury was imprisoned for their acquittal, they stood by their decision and helped establish the freedom of religion.
+England

+After the Restoration, England's Parliament restored the Church of England's legally-enforced monopoly.
+Anyone who refused to take Anglican communion and swear certain oaths were banned from holding office by the Corporation Act of 1661 and the Test Acts of 1673 and 1678.
+The 1662 Act of Uniformity exiled priests and other clergymen who did not use the Book of Common Prayer.

+John Locke's 1685 A Letter Concerning Toleration, was written against that background and as a counter to the reversal of the Edict of Nantes.
+He argued that the law should only concern itself with the protection of "civil interests", e.g. life, liberty, health, and property, while disagreeing with the proposition that churches possess any sort of coercive power.
+Locke constructed three main arguments against the use of force to enforce a "true religion":